 Western Union in Cuba will be forced to close its doors to 407 payment locations due to the latest measures imposed by the Trump Administration.

-These regulations announced October 23 signifies the continued tightening of six decades of economic, financial and commercial economic warfare waged by the United States against the Island.
+These regulations announced October 23 signifies the continued tightening of six decades of economic warfare waged by the United States against the Island.

 Western Union is seeking alternatives in order to maintain its services for remittances.